Yunfu: Language

 Several languages are commonly spoken in Yunfu, including the Yunfu Dialect (云浮白话) of Cantonese, Hakka, Min-nan, and the Taigu Dialect (㑷古话).
 The Yunfu Dialect is the most commonly spoken in Yunfu, followed by Hakka.
 The city's Min-nan speakers are concentrated in certain areas, including the towns of Liantan and Dongba in Yunan County, Zhaitang Village (寨塘村) in the town of Fulin, Yun'an District, and the towns of Taiping, Luoping, Chuanbu, and Liangtang in Luoding.
 Speakers of the Taigu Dialect are largely concentrated in the township-level divisions of Weidi, Sulong Subdistrict, Taiping, Luoping, Huashi, Luojing, Fenjie, Pingtang, and Shuangdong Subdistrict in Luoding.

 Economy

 Natural resources

-Yunfu has a total land area of 7785.16 km2, including cultivated land, paddy field.
-In the total area, the mountainous area takes up 60.5%, the hilly area takes up 30.7%, making Yunfu a typical mountainous city.
-The city's total population is 2,600,900 people, of which the nonagricultural population is 887,000 people and the agricultural population 1,713,900 people, the per capita cultivated area is 0.718 mu.
+Yunfu has a total land area of 7785.16 km2.

 More than 670 types of plants used in traditional Chinese medicine are found in Yunfu.

 Yunfu's city government states that there are over 50 types of mineral resources in Yunfu, including gold, silver, copper, iron, marble, granite, limestone, and pyrite.
 Other proven minerals in Yunfu include tin, lead, zinc and manganese, sillimanite, dolomite, barite, talc, kaolin, limestone, clay, rammell, potassium feldspar, and mineral water.
 The area's particularly large deposits of pyrite makes it China's largest sulfide producing region.
 Yunfu serves as a regional center of stone mining and stone carving.
-By the end of 2002, there were totally 254 certified mines throughout the city.